snakemake/snakemake/tests/test_remote_irods/README.md

 2. The irods icommand tools as described in https://packages.irods.org/ to setup the repository and `apt-get install irods-icommands` for installation.
 The password file has to be generated with `iinit`.
-A valid environment file is located in `local-data/setup-data/irods_environment.json` (in this case the authentication file is expected in `~/.irods/.irodsA`).
+A valid environment file is located in `setup-data/irods_environment.json` (in this case the authentication file is expected in `~/.irods/.irodsA`).
 This is necessary, because the obfuscation of the password uses the uid, so the `.irodsA` file can't be shipped.
+3. Snakemake

 ## Build and run the Docker container